-We all know what a will is, right?
-Well, kind of.
-While most have a general idea of what a last will and testament is, the details about how to accurately draft a will, or the importance of doing so, are little known facts.
-As an Estate Planning attorney in The SF East Bay, I commonly draft wills and work with clients to resolve issues relating to wills.
+While most of us have a general idea of what a last will and testament is, the details about how to accurately draft a will, or the importance of doing so, are little known facts.
+As an Estate Planning attorney in The San Francisco East Bay, I frequently draft wills and work with clients to resolve issues relating to wills.
 Because a Will alone is not sufficient to protect most estates from Probate in California, I typically recommend Clients do a Trust with what’s called a “Pour Over Will.”
 A properly drafted pour over will is generally a short document that “pours over” any assets into the trust that may have been left out.

-Now, historically, a will has been called one's "Last Will and Testament".
-The "will" part technically refers to real property (land, housing, buildings, or "fixed" property), whereas the "testament" refers to "personal property" - or smaller items such as cars, jewelry, etc. However, the terms "will" and "testament" have also been used interchangeably, and the legal community generally uses the term "will" to refer to both types of property - real and personal.
-So, for example, I could own a house in Walnut Creek, an office building in Concord, a boat in Benicia, and several valuable jewels.
-All of these items would be included in my will.
-Whether or not I include the word "testament" in my estate planning documents has no legal ramifications.
-Now, while I do not own an office building or a boat, and neither do the majority of residents in the East Bay, nearly all of us do have something we would like our children, grandchildren, and other loved friends and family to have when we die.
-And this is the literal purpose of a will.
+Historically a will has been called one's "Last Will and Testament".
+The "will" part technically refers to real property (land, housing, buildings, or "fixed" property), whereas the "testament" refers to "personal property" - or smaller items such as cars, jewelry, etc. However, the terms "will" and "testament" have also been used interchangeably, and the legal community generally uses the term "will" to refer to both types of property - real property and personal property.

-I would also like to propose a secondary purpose and even duty of a will: the person bestowing assets and gifts should make it as legally simple as possible for those gifts to be passed to their heirs.
+There is a secondary purpose and duty of a will: the person bestowing assets should make it as legally simple as possible for those gifts to be passed to their heirs.
 When there is any ambiguity around the intention of the testator (person who the will belongs to), litigation (the legal jargon for fighting) can occur.
-I have seen it with even the most peaceful families.
-Death and money have a terrible way of unleashing emotions and stirring the pot among family members.
-So, let's get down to brass tax.
 How do you make a legal will in California, and when should you enlist the help of an Estate Planning lawyer?

 Requirements of a Valid Will in California:

-5. If the handwritten will does not state when it was executed, AND if the fact that the date was left off results in doubt about whether or not the "provisions" made by that will or another will are "controlling" (ie legally valid) - then the handwritten will will be invalid unless it can be legally established that the handwritten will was executed after the date of the other will.
+4. If the handwritten will does not state when it was executed, and if the fact that the date was left off results in doubt about whether or not the "provisions" made by that will or another will are "controlling" (ie legally valid) - then the handwritten will is invalid unless it can be legally established that the handwritten will was executed after the date of the other will.
 This typically happens when there is an undated, handwritten will that is inconsistent with another will.

-So, now you know the legal ins and outs of drawing up a valid will in California.
-While an attorney is not required to draw up one's will, having the assistance of an experienced Estate lawyer can avoid the many pitfalls of a home-made will.
+While an attorney is not required to draw up one's will, having the assistance of an experienced Estate lawyer can avoid the potential pitfalls of a home-made will.
 Because the person who drew up the will is, by nature of a will, not available to explain what they meant, or correct any small errors - there is not much room for mistake.

 Probate: The Process of Declaring a Will Valid in California when there is No Trust